20% reduction of student loan debt

 Use the estimator to see an indicative amount of the 20% reduction on your outstanding HELP debt.

-Following the passage of legislation, the ATO will apply the one-off 20% reduction.
+The Australian Taxation Office will apply the reduction.
 Individuals will not have to do anything.

 The 20% reduction will be calculated based on what a person’s HELP debt amount was as at 1 June 2025, before indexation was applied.